NaeemBolchhi/torrentbd-theme-engine/README.md

 # TorrentBD Theme Engine

-The theme engine for TorrentBD is a userscript/extension that lets you customize the color palette of the TorrentBD website.
+The theme engine for TorrentBD is a userscript that lets you customize the color palette of the TorrentBD website.
 Updates are first released on GreasyFork, then on the supported extension stores.

 #### This is not supported, sponsored, or endorsed by TorrentBD or TorrentBD staff.